-Show and describe results and outputs, i.e. the project, but also other possible results and outputs, showing how they are related to the narrative in the research and development.
+Describe results and outputs, i.e., the project, but also other possible results and outputs, showing how they are related to the narrative in the research chapters.

 In particular, the final printed thesis should include: Complete documentation of the final, tangible, materialized and manifest outputs, and an evaluation and critical reflection on these outputs.